Who was Paul Strzelecki?17 July 2019

 Just a few comments from our Visitor’s Book:

 ‘Fascinated by the Famine exhibition!
 Well done!’

 ‘A beautiful exhibition of a very sad time & a fine man doing what he could to save others’

 Listen back to our lunchtime lecture by Professor Peter Gray, Queens University Belfast, and Assoc.
 Professor Emily Mark-FitzGerald, University College Dublin, curators of the exhibition

 The exhibition is on display at Academy House until the 30 August except 1-14 August (annual closing).
 Please check website for updates on opening times – www.ria.ie/library

-Check the exhibition website for a list of venues https://strzelecki.ie/venues/
+Check the exhibition website https://strzelecki.ie/virtual-tour/

 Be sure to catch it while you can!